-- If an article is needed from a magazine or journal owned by the Library, complete the Distance Education Article Request form.
+- If an article is needed from a magazine or journal owned by the Library, complete the Distance Education Article Request form (www.dbu.edu/library/distance article request.asp).
 The article will be mailed or faxed, depending on your preference.
 To make sure you get the information you've requested, be sure to fill out the form accurately and completely.
-The Library does not lend periodical issues. - Articles can be faxed, if a fax number is provided.
+The Library does not lend periodical issues.
+A separate request form is required for each article requested. - Articles can be faxed, if a fax number is provided.